Solicitors Specialising in Licences to Alter

 Making an Application

-The informations to put in an application for a licence to alter will depend on the type of changes to your flat that are being proposed, but may often include:
+The information you are going to need to put in an application for a licence to alter will depend on the type of changes to your flat that are being proposed.
+However they may often include:

 • Description of proposed work